Indian Drapes: Unfolding Saree Draping Styles from Coast to Coast

 Imagine the rain drumming in a steady rhythmic beat on the tin roof of your cottage.
 In such beautiful weather, when the world’s pace slows down like sloths, the only feeling that fills our heart and soul is the ‘Nostalgia’.

-But let me tell you, the way we proudly rant about the ‘saree’, for being our ‘traditional’ garment, but it is not entirely like that.
+But let me tell you, the way we proudly rant about our ‘saree’s authenticity’, it’s entirely not like that.
 It also undergoes certain colonial changes.

 So let’s delve deep to understand that, and stay with me till the end, because it’s gonna be interesting.